geoview-core - v2.2.0

 • OptionalinputTemporalMode: TemporalMode

-Whether to interpret the input as 'calendar' or 'instant'.
+Optional, whether to interpret the input as 'calendar' or 'instant'

 • Optionaldate2: DateLike